-This article outlines the nutritional content of millets and the different types of millets available.
+This article outlines the nutritional content of millets and the different types available.
 It also covers some research into the potential health benefits of millets for diabetes.

 There are two main types of diabetes: type 1 and type 2.

-People with diabetes can eat millets as part of a healthful, balanced diet.
-A registered dietitian or nutritionist can help a person develop a nutritious meal plan that incorporates millets.
+Individuals with diabetes can eat millets as part of a healthful, balanced diet.
+A qualified dietitian can help a person develop a nutritious meal plan that incorporates millets.

 Millets are small-grained cereals belonging to the grass family Poaceae.

-There are several different types of millets.
-Some of the most commercially available types include:
+There are several different types of millets, including:

 - pearl millet